-For final-year students, students are allowed to select either studying a course in replacement of a graduation thesis or doing a graduation thesis.
+Final year students are allowed to select either studying a course in replacement of a graduation thesis or doing a graduation thesis.
 Students who select to do a graduation thesis will follow the Procedures of Controlling the implementation of the final elective modules or graduation thesis.
 The graduation thesis is also assessed based on the assessment process and assessment criteria as specified in TDTU's procedures.

 The curricula generally reflect the qualification objectives of the study programmes.
 The contents of the courses are well-balanced, logically connected and oriented towards the intended learning outcomes.
 The degree and programme names correspond to the contents of the curricula and the programmes' objectives.
-However, the panel recommend to modernise the programme e.g. by implementing digital transformation.
-Moreover, entrepreneurship would be an interesting topic in order to broaden student's employment fields, given the goal thre university defined.
+The panel had the impression that there is a very strong focus on history.
+They miss references to the present and a global perspective of urban development.
+On SE-Asia this would be e.g. "Megacitymanagement", on a global perspective the debate about "Global Cities".
+Thus, they recommend to add some topics like for example "contemporary planning cultures" or "new town management" to bring the programme up to date.

 The overall objectives of the study programmes as well as the presented teaching and learning materials demonstrate the achievement of Bachelor level.
+However, the panel recommends to update the literature and to offer a bigger variety of textbooks.